Zoos, as a brand, can be a hard sell and traditional methods of advertising and marketing certainly haven’t helped.

 - It’s one of the largest employers in Torbay – paid and volunteer.

 - It plays a crucial role in the economy of the English Riviera.

 - It’s one of the most popular attractions in the whole of the South West of England.

-- It still passionately adheres to those principles even now, 75 yrs later – over 45,000 school children visit the Zoo on educational trips every year.
+- Even now, 75 yrs later, it still passionately promotes those principles – over 45,000 school children visit the Zoo on educational trips every year.

 - It forms part of the Wild Planet Trust which is a registered education and science charity.
 The Trust’s family of zoos and nature reserves also include Living Coasts in Torquay and Newquay Zoo in Cornwall.

 - It’s involved in multiple conservation projects, both in this country and abroad.